sagearbor/dcriCrawl/README.md

 The application is run from the command line using main.py.

 Run the full pipeline (Crawl and Analyze):
-This command will start the crawler, which will then trigger the analysis and aggregation steps.

 python main.py --crawl